 According to OD’s Natalie Dickinson, Miller was caught making “a crucial mistake that just catapulted him to notoriety.”

-“Impeach,” said one commenter on the article.
+“Impeach,” wrote one commenter on the article.

 “Trump makes that same symbol whenever he speaks in public!
 Hasn’t anyone noticed this?
 I didn’t know that’s what it meant,” another commenter wrote.